Optimal Noise-Adding Mechanism in Additive Differential Privacy: Comparison to Gaussian Mechanism

 In the low privacy regime, the gap is more pronounced: as $\delta \to 1$, the cost of the Gaussian mechanism converges to $\frac{\D}{2}$ and $\frac{\D^2}{4}$ for the noise magnitude and the noise power, while the cost of optimal noise from \eqref{eq:optimal-noise-l1} and \eqref{eq:optimal-noise-l2} converges to zero proportionally to $(1-\delta)$ .

-We plot the ratio of the optimal noise magnitude and the Gaussian mechanism's noise magnitude in Fig.~\ref{fig:ratio_l1}, and plot the ratio of the optimal noise power and the Gaussian mechanism's noise power in Fig.~\ref{fig:ratio_l2}.
+We plot the ratio of the optimal noise magnitude and noise power over Gaussian mechanism in Fig.~\ref{fig:ratio}.
 We conclude that the derived optimal $(0,\delta)$-differential private mechanism in this work reduces the noise magnitude and noise power by $\frac{1}{2}$ and $\frac{2}{3}$ in the high privacy regime, and the improvement is more pronounced in the low privacy regime.